KEBABSELLER6/kebacoin-casino/README.md

 }
 ```

-'POST /roulette/table/{tableId}/bet'
+'POST /kebacoinCasino.roulette/table/{tableId}/rouletteBet'

-Will make a bet with the amount in the body on the fields specified.
+Will make a rouletteBet with the amount in the body on the fields specified.

 **Arguments**

--`"tableId"` the tableId from the get request
+-`"tableId"` the tableId from the get requestRoulette

 **Body**

-Contains the current state of the player before the bet, in the `"player"` object.
+Contains the current state of the player before the rouletteBet, in the `"player"` object.

-Contains the bet amount for this rounds `"betAmount""` which is an integer.
+Contains the rouletteBet amount for this rounds `"betAmount""` which is an integer.

-Contains the the bet type in the `"type"` fields, which can be from the following:
+Contains the the rouletteBet type in the `"type"` fields, which can be from the following:

 ```
 "plain","split","firstFour","street,"sixLine","dozen","column","color"